NJ Appeals Court rules assessors are not barred from testifying for taxpayers in another jurisdiction.

 The appeals judges agreed, writing that no tax law or regulation “expressly bars an assessor in one municipality from testifying in Tax Court for a private taxpayer from another town.”
 Furthermore, the panel emphasized the ruling was in line with the local ethics law which “does not categorically prohibit a tax assessor from performing work for a taxpayer who contests an assessment.”

-Skoloff & Wolfe is a recognized leader in the area of property tax law and handles significant property tax matters and litigation throughout the Northeast, Southeast, Midwest, and the West Coast.
-For commercial property owners who would like to explore possible property tax relief or need assistance with property tax due diligence, contact Skoloff & Wolfe at 973.992.0900.
+Skoloff & Wolfe, P.C. is recognized in the area of property tax law and handles significant property tax matters and litigation throughout the Northeast, Southeast, Midwest, and the West Coast.
+For commercial property owners who would like to explore possible property tax relief or need assistance with property tax due diligence, contact Skoloff & Wolfe, P.C. at 973.992.0900.